 More Details and FAQs

-What's a typical day out like?
+What's a typical walk like?

 Do I need to provide anything?